InteractiveAdvertisingBureau/openrtb/extensions/README.md

 #### How do I get a community extension formally adopted into the specs?
 1. Submit an issue and PR with the desired changes on the github repository for OpenRTB or AdCOM.
 2. Email us at openmedia@iabtechlab.com with any information not in the issue/PR, including any  adoption information for the community extension.
-3. We will discuss in the Programmatic Supply Chain Working Group and
+3. We will discuss in the Programmatic Supply Chain Working Group and (assuming you are a Tech Lab member) likely invite you to present.

 #### What are the current community extensions?
 You can find the current extensions in the [extensions/community_extensions](../extensions/community_extensions) folder.